 What to Expect from Your SBA Loan Disbursement

-How do lenders control disbursements?
+How do lenders control SBA loan disbursements?

 • Machinery, equipment, furniture, and fixtures: The next cost to consider is machinery and equipment.
 You’ll want to time when you buy or lease your equipment and machinery well into the construction period so that payment isn’t delayed.

-What causes delays in disbursements?
+What causes delays in SBA loan disbursements?

-Delays before the first disbursement:
+Delays before the first loan disbursement:

-The first loan disbursement (after the closing of the loan) usually requires your business to prove that all of the money that was to be contributed through equity has been used.
 This is something you’ll want to approach carefully.
-You’ll want to make sure your business quickly makes the necessary payments for costs that were originally intended to be covered by your equity contribution.
-As a business owner, you should focus on maintaining adequate payment records throughout the process.
-This will allow you to prove that you spent the money and not delay any construction work.
+Make sure your business makes the necessary payments quickly for costs that you planned to cover through your equity contribution.
+Focus on maintaining adequate payment records throughout the process to show that you spent the money and prevent delays on any construction work.

-Delays after the first disbursement:
+Delays after the first loan disbursement:

 • inadequate documentation on spending